Kunsan Air Base

-Kunsan K-8 Air Base is a United States Air Force base located at Gunsan Airport, on the west coast of the Korean peninsula bordered by the Yellow Sea.
+Kunsan Air Base (K-8) is a United States Air Force base located at Gunsan Airport, on the west coast of the Korean peninsula bordered by the Yellow Sea.
 It is located in the town of Gunsan (also romanized as Kunsan), about 180 km south of Seoul.

 Kunsan Air Base is the home of the 8th Fighter Wing, "The Wolf Pack," assigned to the Pacific Air Forces Seventh Air Force and the 38th Fighter Group of the Republic of Korea Air Force.
 About 45 F-16 aircraft are stationed at the base.
 It is one of two major Air Force installations operated by the United States Forces Korea, the other being Osan Air Base.